 - 4 1/2 cups quick oats

-Dump cookie dough onto the prepared cookie sheet and spread out.
+- Dump cookie dough onto the prepared cookie sheet and spread out.
 The dough is sticky so you may want to spray your hands with cooking spray to make it easier.
 You can also drop big spoonfuls of the dough all over the cookie sheet and then spread out.
-This makes it easier instead of doing one big pile in the middle of the cookie sheet.
+This makes it easier to spread out.